HomingHamster/monster-mash-team-effort/README.md

 Read this first
 ---------------

-I've created all of the directories mentioned the the specification.
-I've created a .gitignore file to ignore the build, bin and dist directories that might be created by an IDE.
-I've left the ref folder outside the project's root directory, this is for the simple reason that it should not be included in its current state in the project itself.
+The RESOURCES FOLDER is for things that might be useful that don't go in the project directory because they are either compiled code, not our work or PDFs/JARs etc.

+Directory structure as established, I've merged the ref folder into the resources folder ben made, because it seemed pointless to have two folders for what I'm pretty sure is the same thing.

 Anything else outside the N06 directory will also not be included in the final project.
-This readme is also not part of the project, just an easy way to leave everyone notes.
+This README is also not part of the project, just an easy way to leave everyone notes.

-At some point we are going to begin using the netbeans module for dealing with git, so treat the instructions below as a sort of failsafe.
-(I don't know anything about the module yet, I will be researching it this week.)

 Using Git from the command line
 -------------------------------